Amanster23/WEB250-Aman-Malik/README.md

 ## Assignment 8

 In this session, I got to learn about Internet data sources and JSON concepts.
 JSON is based on a subset of JavaScript and is commonly used with JavaScript, but it is a language-independent format.
 So far in the assignment, I am still trying to figure out on how to get it all to work.
 I have come across some issues that I've figured out, so I'm sure with more time, I can start to understand more.
 I am looking forward to getting more comfortable with JSON, as I know this language can be very helpful in certain aspects.

+## Assignment 9

+In this session, I got to start learning and dealing with SQL databases.
+After some practice on W3, I am enjoying the use of SQL.
+SQL commands are instructions used to communicate with a database to perform tasks, functions, and queries with data.
+For the assignment, I decided to go with SQLite as it makes more sense on a smaller project like this.
+SQLite is an open-source, zero-configuration, self-contained, stand-alone, transaction relational database engine designed to be embedded into an application.
+I am enjoying this assignment so far, but am struggling with the "Cannot POST /" error.
+Once I can figure that out, I'm sure this assignment will be easier to get through.